BabyTV: News Corp acquisition and international expansion

 In October 2007, News Corp's Fox International Channels acquired a majority stake in BabyTV, placing it alongside its international offerings of Fox Crime, Fox, National Geographic and others.

 In 2006, Indovision and Dori Media International launched Baby TV in Indonesia.
 Rebranded as Vision 3 Baby and dubbed in Indonesian, it has the same program content and schedules as BabyTV Asia.
 Vision 3 Baby has since been replaced by the international version of BabyTV.
 The channel was also launched on Sky Digital in the UK on 5 February 2007.
 In January 2008, StarHub brought it to Singapore and ONO in Spain.
 By this time, BabyTV was also available in South Korea through MegaTV and HanaTV, Taiwan via Yoyo TV, on VTV3 in Vietnam, and on FoxHD and the National Geographic Channel in Japan.
 In October, the channel was added to Daarsat in Nigeria.

 On July 7, 2007, Baby TV began broadcasting in the CIS and Baltic countries.
 The channel broadcasts exclusively in English, but since 2013 programs in Russian have been posted on the YouTube channel and on services.
 BabyTV was added on Cablevision and Multicanal on April 1st, 2007.

 In 2008, French authorities banned the broadcasting of programs aimed at children under the age of 3, and ordered warnings to be included on foreign channels available in France such as BabyTV and its competitor BabyFirst.

 The channel, along with Fox Crime and Fox, was launched in India on 25 March 2009.
 In June, a localized Spanish-language channel was added to Sky Mexico.
 The following month, it was also added to Sky Italia.
 In July 2010, it was announced that Fox and Asia Television Limited would bring BabyTV to Hong Kong through Now TV.

-In January 2011, RRsat signed an agreement with BabyTV to distribute the channel to North America via Intelsat’s Galaxy 23 satellite.
-In February, BabyTV was added to the Spanish-language programming package of Dish Network.
+In January 2011, RRsat signed an agreement with BabyTV to distribute the channel to North America via Intelsat's Galaxy 23 satellite.
+In February, BabyTV was added to Spanish-language packages on DishLATINO.
 In May, it launched in Malaysia via Astro.
 In December, BabyTV was launched in the Philippines via Sky Cable.

+In February 2022, BabyTV announced the standalone streaming service launched on February 29, 2012.
 In June 2012, the channel was brought to Japan in partnership with J:COM.
 In October, BabyTV premiered on mio TV (now known as Singtel TV) in Singapore.
 That same month, Pixel TV in Ukraine added the channel.
 In November 2016, BabyTV was added to Sling TV as part of the company's offering for children.

 On September 24, 2013, Fox International Channels collaborates with 13TV to make a morning block of BabyTV from weekends at 9:45am in Spain.
 It is also available on beIN Network with Arabic language.